Top 5 Heart Health Supplements

 Another reason is that an unhealthy heart threatens your health—your entire body.
 The car analogy always works here.
 When the pump that keeps our blood circulating—the engine, essentially—isn’t functioning well, then nothing else does.

 #1: Omega-3 for heart health

-The first on my list is omega-3 essential fatty acids (EFAs).
-I recommend them to all my patients, even those in perfect health.
+The first on our list is omega-3 essential fatty acids (EFAs).
+We recommend them to everyone, even those in perfect health.
 They’re that important.

 The medical community nearly unanimously agrees that chronic, low-grade inflammation welcomes almost every disease in the book—diabetes, cancer, arthritis, digestive disorders, cognitive degeneration, and of course, heart disease.

 Once again, the car analogy adds dimension.
 Those rubber and plastic tubes you see under the hood?
 Imagine that inside, they’re full of clumps of sticky stuff keeping oil and gas and other necessary fluids from getting where they’re needed.